Writing Portfolio 101: How to Impress Clients in 5 Steps

-This is important to bear in mind when building your portfolio.
+This is important to bear in mind when creating a writing portfolio website.
 Each line of work would call for a different range of samples, and even different ways of displaying your work.
 Which takes us right to the next step…

 Step 2: Collect relevant writing samples

-With the purpose of your portfolio in mind, it’s time to pick your samples.
+With the purpose of your online portfolio in mind, it’s time to pick your samples.
 Now, you may have an array of work covering different topics and forms.
-But rather than including everything, you want to pick the ones that best demonstrate your relevant skills to showcase in your portfolio.
+It goes without saying that you should select your best work.
+But rather than including everything, you want to ask yourself whether each writing portfolio example you pick can best demonstrate relevant skills.
 For instance, if you’re hoping to ghostwrite memoirs, it would be wise to select interviews or personal essays to show your experience working with memories and reflection.
 Amusing listicles about the many ways cats are mythologized and similar trivia can wait for another occasion.